Ready to travel? Click here to plan your next trip!

 For instance, Reynisfjara (aka Black Beach Iceland) is only about 15 minutes before you reach Vik along Iceland’s ring road, and the nearby Dyrhólaey peninsula.
 On the other hand, Vik itself isn’t terribly impressive in my opinion, although the church that overlooks the town is very charming in summer, when a carpet of purple lupines surrounds it.

-Other FAQ About Diamond Beach Iceland
+Other FAQ About the Best Time to Visit Diamond Beach Iceland

 How far is Diamond Beach from Reykjavik?